Haoming02/sd-webui-forge-classic/README.md

 <br>

 - [X] Rewrite Preset System
-    - now remembers the checkpoint/module selection and parameters for each preset
+    - now save the checkpoint/module selection and parameters per each Preset

 > [!Note]
 > This overrides the `UI Defaults` for the controlled parameters